Economy of Germany: Weimar Republic and Third Reich

-The Nazis rose to power while unemployment was very high, but achieved full employment later thanks to massive public works programs such as the Reichsbahn, Reichspost and the Reichsautobahn projects.
+The Nazis rose to power while unemployment was very high, but achieved full employment later thanks to massive public works programmes such as the Reichsbahn, Reichspost, and the Reichsautobahn projects.
 In 1935 rearmament in contravention of the Treaty of Versailles added to the economy.

 The post-1931 financial crisis economic policies of expansionary fiscal policies (as Germany was off the gold standard) was advised by their non-Nazi Minister of Economics, Hjalmar Schacht, who in 1933 became the president of the central bank.
-Hjalmar Schacht later abdicated from the post in 1938 and was replaced by Hermann Göring.
+Schacht later resigned from the post in 1938 and was replaced by Hermann Göring.

 The trading policies of the Third Reich aimed at self-sufficiency but with a lack of raw materials Germany would have to maintain trade links but on bilateral preferences, foreign exchange controls, import quotas, and export subsidies under what was called the "New Plan"(Neuer Plan) of 19 September 1934.
 The "New Plan" was based on trade with less developed countries who would trade raw materials for German industrial goods saving currency.
 Southern Europe was preferable to Western Europe and North America as there could be no trade blockades.
 This policy became known as the Grosswirtschaftsraum ("greater economic area") policy.

-Eventually, the Nazi party developed strong relationships with big business and abolished trade unions in 1933 in order to form the Reich Labor Service (RAD), German Labor Front (DAF) to set working hours, Beauty of Labour (SDA) which set working conditions and Strength through Joy (KDF) to ensure sports clubs for workers.
+Eventually, the Nazi party developed strong relationships with big business and abolished trade unions in 1933 in order to form the Reich Labour Service (RAD), German Labour Front (DAF) to set working hours, Beauty of Labour (SDA) which set working conditions, and Strength through Joy (KDF) to ensure sports clubs for workers.

 West Germany

 Beginning with the replacement of the Reichsmark with the Deutsche Mark as legal tender, a lasting period of low inflation and rapid industrial growth was overseen by the government led by German Chancellor Konrad Adenauer and his minister of economics, Ludwig Erhard, raising West Germany from total wartime devastation to one of the most developed nations in modern Europe.

 In 1953 it was decided that Germany was to repay $1.1 billion of the aid it had received.
 The last repayment was made in June 1971.

-Apart from these factors, hard work and long hours at full capacity among the population in the 1950s, 1960s, and early 1970s and extra labor supplied by thousands of Gastarbeiter ("guest workers") provided a vital base for the economic upturn.
+Apart from these factors, hard work and long hours at full capacity among the population in the 1950s, 1960s, and early 1970s and extra labour supplied by thousands of Gastarbeiter ("guest workers") provided a vital base for the economic upturn.

 East Germany

 By the early 1950s, the Soviet Union had seized reparations in the form of agricultural and industrial products and demanded further heavy reparation payments.
 Silesia with the Upper Silesian Coal Basin, and Stettin, a prominent natural port, were lost to Poland.

 Exports from West Germany exceeded $323 billion in 1988.
 In the same year, East Germany exported $30.7 billion worth of goods; 65% to other communist states.
 East Germany had zero unemployment.

+Car markers like the Automobilwerk Eisenach and the HQM Sachsenring GmbH produced icons of the East German economy like the Trabant line and the Wartburg line.